lmjh/fitness-tracker/README.md

 7. Download and install [Python](https://www.python.org/downloads/)
 8. Download and install the [VSCode Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 9. In VSCode, open the command pallette (Ctrl + Shift + P on Windows) and search for the Python: Select Interpretter.
 Click it, then select the version of Python you have installed.
-10. Open a terminal in VScode and enter the following commands to create and activate a virtual environment:
+10. Open a terminal in VSCode and enter the following commands to create and activate a virtual environment:
 ```
 py -3 -m venv .venv
 .venv\scripts\activate